leblancfg/autocrop/docs/api.md

 performed on the original image array, so grayscale and alpha channels are preserved where Pillow/OpenCV can represent them.
 File path inputs are decoded with Pillow and EXIF orientation is applied before detection and cropping.

+The package ships inline type hints and a `py.typed` marker.
+Array shape and dtype still depend on input mode; annotations do not impose new runtime input restrictions.